nus-cs2103-AY2324S1/ip/docs/README.md

 Allows users to add or delete tasks of type (ToDo, Deadline & Event) from the list of tasks.

+### Update task

+Update description or dates of the task at specified index from the list of tasks.

 ### Mark / Unmark task